Corteva (NYSE:CTVA) Hits New 1-Year High at $60.22

-Several analysts recently issued reports on CTVA shares.
-Zacks Investment Research upgraded Corteva from a “sell” rating to a “hold” rating in a research report on Monday, February 7th.
+Several research firms recently issued reports on CTVA.
+Mizuho lifted their price target on shares of Corteva from $55.00 to $60.00 in a research note on Friday, February 4th.
 Redburn Partners raised shares of Corteva from a “neutral” rating to a “buy” rating in a research note on Monday, January 31st.
-Mizuho lifted their price objective on shares of Corteva from $55.00 to $60.00 in a report on Friday, February 4th.
-Citigroup lifted their price objective on shares of Corteva from $59.00 to $66.00 and gave the company a “buy” rating in a report on Tuesday, March 22nd.
-Finally, KeyCorp lifted their price objective on shares of Corteva from $58.00 to $63.00 and gave the company an “overweight” rating in a report on Tuesday.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and ten have issued a buy rating to the company.
-According to MarketBeat.com, Corteva has an average rating of “Buy” and a consensus target price of $55.62.
+Citigroup lifted their price target on shares of Corteva from $59.00 to $66.00 and gave the stock a “buy” rating in a research note on Tuesday, March 22nd.
+Zacks Investment Research raised shares of Corteva from a “sell” rating to a “hold” rating in a research report on Monday, February 7th.
+Finally, KeyCorp boosted their target price on shares of Corteva from $58.00 to $63.00 and gave the stock an “overweight” rating in a research report on Tuesday, April 5th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and ten have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Corteva currently has an average rating of “Buy” and an average price target of $55.62.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, March 15th.
-Shareholders of record on Tuesday, March 1st were paid a $0.14 dividend.
-The ex-dividend date was Monday, February 28th.
-This represents a $0.56 annualized dividend and a yield of 0.95%.
-Corteva’s dividend payout ratio (DPR) is 23.63%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 15th.
+Investors of record on Tuesday, March 1st were paid a dividend of $0.14 per share.
+This represents a $0.56 annualized dividend and a yield of 0.94%.
+The ex-dividend date of this dividend was Monday, February 28th.
+Corteva’s dividend payout ratio is presently 23.63%.

-In other Corteva news, Director Klaus A. Engel sold 3,000 shares of the firm’s stock in a transaction dated Tuesday, March 15th.
+In related news, Director Klaus A. Engel sold 3,000 shares of the stock in a transaction that occurred on Tuesday, March 15th.
 The shares were sold at an average price of $52.76, for a total transaction of $158,280.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Brian Titus sold 23,500 shares of Corteva stock in a transaction that occurred on Friday, February 11th.
-The shares were sold at an average price of $51.53, for a total transaction of $1,210,955.00.
-The disclosure for this sale can be found here.
-0.08% of the stock is currently owned by insiders.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Charles V. Magro purchased 50,000 shares of the business’s stock in a transaction dated Friday, February 11th.
+The shares were purchased at an average price of $51.14 per share, for a total transaction of $2,557,000.00.
+The disclosure for this purchase can be found here.
+0.08% of the stock is owned by corporate insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-DNB Asset Management AS boosted its holdings in shares of Corteva by 40.3% during the first quarter.
-DNB Asset Management AS now owns 169,210 shares of the company’s stock valued at $9,726,000 after acquiring an additional 48,632 shares during the period.
-Monterey Private Wealth Inc. acquired a new stake in Corteva during the 1st quarter worth about $339,000.
-Fieldpoint Private Securities LLC raised its holdings in Corteva by 106.0% during the 1st quarter.
-Fieldpoint Private Securities LLC now owns 546 shares of the company’s stock worth $31,000 after buying an additional 281 shares during the period.
-Diversified Trust Co raised its holdings in Corteva by 25.7% during the 1st quarter.
-Diversified Trust Co now owns 25,245 shares of the company’s stock worth $1,451,000 after buying an additional 5,154 shares during the period.
-Finally, Telemus Capital LLC increased its holdings in shares of Corteva by 5.0% in the 1st quarter.
-Telemus Capital LLC now owns 32,651 shares of the company’s stock valued at $1,877,000 after purchasing an additional 1,543 shares during the period.
-78.44% of the stock is owned by institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Sierra Capital LLC increased its stake in Corteva by 402.9% in the 4th quarter.
+Sierra Capital LLC now owns 523 shares of the company’s stock valued at $25,000 after buying an additional 419 shares during the period.
+CarsonAllaria Wealth Management Ltd. acquired a new position in Corteva in the 4th quarter valued at approximately $25,000.
+Elmwood Wealth Management Inc. acquired a new position in Corteva in the 4th quarter valued at approximately $26,000.
+Fieldpoint Private Securities LLC increased its stake in Corteva by 106.0% in the 1st quarter.
+Fieldpoint Private Securities LLC now owns 546 shares of the company’s stock valued at $31,000 after buying an additional 281 shares during the period.
+Finally, Paragon Capital Management Ltd acquired a new position in Corteva in the 4th quarter valued at approximately $37,000.
+Institutional investors and hedge funds own 78.44% of the company’s stock.

 Corteva, Inc operates in the agriculture business.
 It operates through two segments, Seed and Crop Protection.
 The Seed segment develops and supplies advanced germplasm and traits that produce optimum yield for farms.
 It offers trait technologies that enhance resistance to weather, disease, insects, and herbicides used to control weeds, as well as food and nutritional characteristics.